Fallas festival in Valencia

 The Monuments Themselves

 With over 300 fallas planted across the city, the streets become an open-air art gallery from March 15-19.
 Many commissions invest EUR 50,000 to 250,000+ in their monuments.
-The Special Section features the most elaborate works - look for Falla Convento Jerusalen, L'Antiga de Campanar, Exposicion-Micer Masco, and Plaza del Pilar among the top contenders.
+The nine fallas in the Seccion Especial have a combined budget exceeding EUR 1.5 million.

 Practical Tips